LSSTDESC/desc-continuous-integration/docs/desc/ci/github_actions.rst

    :lineno-start: 25
    :lines: 25-27

-specifies which container image to work within, and not the of *GitHub actions* host runner, as was the case for the previous examples.
+is used to specify which container image to work within, and not the of *GitHub actions* host runner, as was the case for the previous examples.
 We always select ``ubuntu-latest`` host machines to operate on (however this choice is largely arbitrary as we are operating within a container on the machine anyway).

 .. note:: Only Ubuntu host machines support container images.
 To operate within the ``desc-python`` *Conda* environment using a MacOS architecture you will